Softlr/Selenium.WebDriver.Extensions/README.md

 ```

 #### jQuery context switch
-Last but not least, you can use one JQuerySelector as a context in another JQuerySelector.
+Last but not least, you can use one `JQuerySelector` as a context of another `JQuerySelector`.

 ```csharp
 var driver = new ChromeDriver();